rick-lichen/Portfolio/Chat Server/README.md

 - A private room can be created that is password protected
 - Creators of chat rooms can temporarily kick others out of the room
 - Creators of chat rooms can permanently ban users from joining that particular room
+- A user's message shows their username and is sent to everyone in the room
+- Users can send private messages to another user in the same room

 In addition to the basic functionalities, we decided to experiment with including **audio** to html via javascript and added an audio file to our instance.
 This is linked to the front-end so that whenever a new message is received, the notification sound is played.